+- Stay home

-- e Stay home e Avoid large groups - Remain in isolation and quarantine will determine the organization of a District-wide communication tree, including all Catskill Central School District employees, the Greene County Department of Health (GCDOH), all Day Care, After-school, Pre-Kindergarten Day Programs, and Community Agencies.
+- Avoid large groups

+- Remain in isolation and quarantine

+Education and frequent communication regarding the prevention and transmission of disease and flu will be of the highest priority during heightened or pandemic flu events.
+The Superintendent will determine the organization of a District-wide communication tree, including all Catskill Central School District employees, the Greene County Department of Health (GCDOH), all Day Care, After-school, Pre-Kindergarten Day Programs, and Community Agencies.